Earthquakes on May 3, 2026

 9.7 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.6 earthquake 15 km ENE of Yerington, Nevada at 20:05 UTC on May 3, 2026.
-This was a shallow crustal earthquake, focused at 9.7 km depth.
-Geolocation places the event at 39.057°N, -119.011°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+On May 3, 2026 at 20:05 UTC, a magnitude 2.6 earthquake struck 15 km ENE of Yerington, Nevada.
+The hypocenter lay at 9.7 km, placing this in the shallow crustal category.
+The epicenter is at 39.057°, -119.011°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-03